nusco/narjillos/backlog.md

 ###Gamer

 * Versioning system to replace Git commit °°°
+* Downloadable build °°°
 * Real arguments parsing (default to no-persistence, use --persistent together with other switches) °°°
-* User batches (don't require git) °°°
-* Downloadable build °°°
 * Check speed under Linux °°°
 * Try scrolling/panning commands under Linux °°°
-* Batch to run on Windows °°°
+* Issue warning when Java 8 is not installed °°
 * Zoo mode (switch from narjillo to narjillo) °
 * Externalize configurable parameters to YAML °
 * Tutorial